cagries/simple-cpp-raytracer/README.md

 ## Quick start

+You need CMake (minimum version 3.2) to build the project.
+Head on to [cmake.org](https://cmake.org/download) to download it.

-To compile the `raytracer` executable, run
+To build the project, run the following commands from the project root directory:

 ```
+$ cd build
+$ cmake ..
 $ make
+$ cd ../bin
 ```

+This creates the `raytracer` executable inside the `bin` directory and switches to the `bin` directory.

-at the command line.
-After defining your own scene file, you can run
+After choosing a scene file, you can run

 ```
 $ ./raytracer <scene_file.xml>
 ```

 to generate `image_name.ppm`, where the image name is the name defined in the scene file.

-All scene_file.xml files can be found within /scenes folder.
+An example set of scene files (in XML) can be found within the `scenes` folder.
 Scene files include:

 - MaxRecursionDepth for limiting the number of reflections a view ray does